Design Tip#24 – Use Visual Indication and Text Message to Explain Errors

 Don’t use multiple colors in the bottom navigation bar.
 It will make it harder to find out the selected icon and navigate between options.

 Don’t place a button below another button if there is enough space to place them side by side.
+See more design tips.
+Want to Learn UX Design?
+Thanks for reading.
+Subscribe for more related articles at UX World.
+If you have any …

 Don’t use dividers to separate individual items, instead use dividers to group items.
+Find more UI design tips here.

-While designing the UI, avoid using a disabled button as it becomes hard to find out why it is disabled and what should be done to make it enable.
+While designing the UI, avoid using a disabled button as it becomes hard to find out why it is disabled and what should be done to enable it.
+It is better to keep buttons enabled all the time and highlight …

 Don’t use placeholder text as it disappears as soon as the user starts typing the input.
 Recalling the instructions while entering the text is annoying for the user.
-The only way to restore it is to remove the entered text.
-Want to Learn UX Design?
-Try Interaction Design Foundation.
-IxDF offers online design courses that cover …
+The only way to restore it is to remove the entered text. …

 Design Tip #3 – Don’t Use Placeholder Text in Controls Read More »